Skip to main content

 (F) Case transfer.

-(1) The CSEA that completed case intake or most recently had administrative responsibility shall transfer a case to another CSEA in accordance with this rule.
+(1) The CSEA that completed case intake or most recently had administrative responsibility will transfer a case to another CSEA in accordance with this rule.

 (2) "Case transfer" includes electronically transferring the case in the support enforcement tracking system (SETS).
 "Case transfer" also includes mailing any hard-copy documents contained in the case record that are necessary to provide support enforcement program services to the CSEA with administrative responsibility.

-(3) The CSEA shall complete the case transfer within ten days of determining that another CSEA has administrative responsibility for the case.
+(3) The CSEA will complete the case transfer within ten days of determining that another CSEA has administrative responsibility for the case.

 Supplemental Information